 As shown in section 5.1 above, the first 5 mm of a rain event are required to be retained onsite.
-For a site of 1.5 ha this results in a total volume of 74.95 m3.
-Due to the high groundwater table and extent of the underground parking garage, there are no options for infiltrating the water.
+For a site of 1.5 ha this results in a total volume of 74.95 m.
+Due to the high groundwater table and extent of the underground parking garage, there are no options for infiltrating the water so rainwater will be retained through the use of green roofs or rainwater harvesting.
 The storage tank will be designed to capture the first 5 mm for reuse in a sump.
 The end use of this water will be determined at detailed design.